jemmec/MultiDisplayHoloplay/README.md

 ## Known Issues

-- Sometimes the displays are reversed (Holographic display doesn't appear on Looking Glass) just swap the display numbers around in the `DisplayManager` to fix this issue.
+- Sometimes the displays are reversed (Holoplay Capture display doesn't appear on Looking Glass) just swap the display numbers around in the `DisplayManager` to fix this issue.